sweetest-framework/sweetest/GUIDELINES.md

 ### Improving structure by reusing test code

 What if we want to create a simple unit test for `AuthManager`?
-We probably shouldn't use the `LoginTestSteps` because it configures sweetest to integrate with the `LoginViewModel` and offers functionality to interact with this component, too, and that is not really necessary here.
-Also the integration test is more business-facing, where an `AuthManagerTest` might really be just focused on very technical things instead.
-Also the backend gateway mock might not always cater for all scenarios we want to test.
-So how can we come up with a prototypical approach that will accomodate more sophisticated future setups?

 1. We can create a steps which resembles a fake version of the backend gateway that is capable of handling tasks like having fake users and acting upon that data.
 3. We can create a test and steps class pair which focuses on unit-testing the `AuthManager` that uses the fake backend.